H3AR7B3A7/LinuxTerminalAndBash/Installations Ubuntu.md

 When uncertain about a packet name we can use:
 >apt search name

-Installing files can only be done by a super user.
+Installing files can only be done by a superuser.
 We can either elevate our command temporarily by using:
 >sudo

-Or by elevating ourselves to super user (not recommended):
+Or by elevating ourselves to superuser (not recommended):
 >sudo su

 ### Updating